Restriction theorems for $\mu$-(semi)stable framed sheaves: Harder-Narasimhan filtration

-Else there exists a subsheaf $E_2'\subset\sfrac{E}{E_1}$ of positive rank such that $E_2'$ is the maximal destabilizing framed subsheaf of $\left(\sfrac{E}{E_1}, \alpha''\right).$ We denote by $E_2$ its pre-image in $E$.
-Now we apply the previous argument to $E_2$ instead of $E_1.$ Thus we can iterate this procedure and we obtain a finite length increasing filtration of framed saturated subsheaves of $E$, which satisfies conditions (A) and (B).
+Else there exists a $d$-dimensional subsheaf $E_2'\subset E/E_1$ such that $E_2'$ is the maximal destabilizing framed subsheaf of $\mathcal{E}/E_1.$ We denote by $E_2$ its pre-image in $E$.
+Now we apply the previous argument to $E_2$ instead of $E_1.$ Thus we can iterate this procedure and we obtain a finite length increasing filtration of framed saturated subsheaves of $E$, which satisfies conditions (a) and (b).